adeola-jo/Reinforcement-Learning/README.md

 ### Project 1: Q-Learning

-**Description**: Implementation of the Q-Learning algorithm on various environments from the OpenAI Gym library.
+**Description**: Implementation of the Q-Learning algorithm for point robot move to goal task.

 **Files**:
 - `notebook.ipynb`: This Jupyter notebook contains the implementation and step-by-step explanation of the Q-Learning algorithm.